A short history of the Center and the Symposium: How it all began...

 Shortly before he passed away, Martin Rosen, ever the generous patron of Holocaust education, dedicated a sizable donation for the continued support of the Symposium, which celebrates its thirteenth anniversary even as it mourns the passing of the man who created this enduring legacy.
 The Symposium will continue to bear the name of the Rosens for as long as the program exists.
 With the continued support of the Center's Friends and the University in their fundraising efforts and membership campaigns, we trust that the Symposium and Center will flourish for a long time to come.

-Zohara Boyd Molle Grad Nanci Tolbert Nance
+Written by Zohara Boyd, Molle Grad, and Nanci Tolbert Nance (2014)